benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q213.png)

+Note that the order of the filtering stages along the left aggregation chain can be switched.
+The semantics would remain the same.

 _**Q180:** Any phones pair (A, B) where the cumulative call duration between A and B is greater than A's cumulative outgoing call duration, and greater than B's cumulative outgoing call duration_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q180.png)